mendix/docs/content/howto/sap/develop-a-smart-sap-catalog-teched-2018.md

 #### 13.2.2 Cloud Connector Configuration

-The end point for the cloud connector does not support HTTPS, we, therefore, have to alter the value of the variable containing the endpoint in the app when it is running in the cloud.
+The end point for the cloud connector does not support HTTPS.
+Therefore, you have to alter the value of the variable containing the endpoint in the app when it is running in the cloud.

 1. Click **trial** in the breadcrumb navigation to return to the trial subaccount.